Jim Maxwell (American football)

-James Maxwell (born August 8, 1981) is a former American football linebacker.
-He was signed by the NFL New York Giants as an undrafted free agent in 2004.
-He played college football at Gardner–Webb.
+James Maxwell (born August 8, 1981) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Gardner–Webb Runnin' Bulldogs and was signed by the New York Giants as an undrafted free agent in 2004.

-Maxwell has also played for the San Francisco 49ers, Miami Dolphins, and Cincinnati Bengals.
+Maxwell also played for the San Francisco 49ers, Miami Dolphins, and Cincinnati Bengals.

-Early years
+Early life

-Maxwell attended Johnsonville High School in Johnsonville, South Carolina where he was a letterman in football.
-Maxwell graduated from Johnsonville in 1999 as a salutatorian.
+Maxwell attended Johnsonville High School in Johnsonville, South Carolina, where he was a letterman in football.
+Maxwell graduated from Johnsonville in 1999 as salutatorian.

 College career

-Maxwell started all 42 games in which he played during his four-year collegiate career at Gardner–Webb from 2000 to 2003.
+Maxwell started all 42 games in which he played during his four-year collegiate career at Gardner–Webb University from 2000 to 2003.
 He finished his career with 306 tackles, 10 sacks, four interceptions, 11 fumble recoveries and eight forced fumbles.
 He was a first-team All-Big South Conference selection as a senior in 2003 when he tallied 116 tackles, three sacks and an interception.
 He graduated with a degree in business administration.

 Professional career

 New York Giants

-Maxwell went undrafted in the 2004 NFL Draft and was signed as an undrafted free agent by the New York Giants on April 27, 2004.
+Maxwell went undrafted in the 2004 NFL draft and was signed as an undrafted free agent by the New York Giants on April 27, 2004.
 He was waived by the team following training camp on August 30 but was re-signed to the practice squad.
 Maxwell was promoted to the active roster on September 14 and remained there the final 14 games of the regular season.
 He recorded seven tackles and a sack on defense and 11 stops on special teams.

 Prior to the 2005 season, Maxwell was recognized by the NFL for completing his college studies and earning an MBA from Gardner–Webb.
 He was able to earn the degree by taking advantage of the Continuing Education Program, offered by the NFL Player Development Department.

 In 2005, Maxwell once again was waived by the Giants at the conclusion of the preseason.